-Please don’t try to tell me that gun control “won’t solve gun violence.”
+Please stop telling me that gun control “won’t solve gun violence.”
 Because no shit.
 I know it won’t.
 And I don’t know anyone who thinks it will.

 But gun control works.
 It reduces gun deaths, and when done right, dramatically so.
 This isn’t speculation.
 It’s an empirical reality.
 Lives will be saved.
 Not all of them.
 But a hell of a lot.